 Previously, urine pregnancy tests, which are easy-to-use and accurate, had been cost-prohibitive, but their cost has fallen to near 10 cents per test.
 Countries like Malawi, Madagascar and Ethiopia are well-positioned to take advantage of these newly affordable tests because they have programs already effectively delivering other health services locally.
 Equipping health workers with pregnancy tests would be an easy, scalable addition.

-The analysis projects that offering pregnancy test kits would save dozens of lives each year in all three countries.
-Furthermore, the cost per life saved would classify the intervention as “highly cost-effective” by WHO standards—a standard few other reproductive or maternal health interventions meet.
+The analysis projects that offering pregnancy test kits would save many lives each year in all three countries.
+Furthermore, the cost per life saved would classify the intervention as “highly cost-effective” by WHO criteria—a standard few other reproductive or maternal health interventions meet.